olvap80/olvap80.github.io/README.md

         ... //work with that resource
     }
-    //Note: code after DEFER is called when leaving scope due to any reason
+    //Note: code block after DEFER is called once leaving scope due to any reason
     //      (one can reach scope end, issue return/break/continue or throw
     //       some exception, there is a guarantee such deferred code is called)
 ```